 The course of strategic management of organization determines its fate i.e. its mission, vision, policies, goals and strategies, defined by its top management.
 The time of traditional human resource management has gone.
 This is the era of strategic human resource management which includes strategic recruitment and selection of employees i.e. human resource department must plan all its functions in accordance with the business strategies of the organization in order to support the company goals.

-Failure to formulate and communicate an HR strategic plan to lower tiers is the most common reason for the failure of the entire process.
+Failure to formulate and communicate an HR strategic plan to lower tiers is the most common reason for the failure of the entire strategic recruitment and selection process.
 If the gap here is identified and corrected, 85% of the irregularities in recruitment and selection process can be fine-tuned.

 2) Incompetent HR personnel

-This constitutes the root cause of the failure of recruitment and selection process in hrm.
-A company must understand that the department responsible for a competency based hiring for the whole company should itself comprise the competent people who have the right knowledge of all the human resource planning and execution procedures.
+This constitutes the root cause of the failure of strategic recruitment and selection process.
+A company must understand that the department responsible for a competency based hiring for the whole company should itself comprise competent people who have the right knowledge of all the human resource planning and execution procedures.
 Here, the studies show that the competence isn’t based on the years of service but the ability of smart management.
 Organizations fail to understand this and hire HR personnel following the normative approaches.
 So, you see, why your HR departments are mostly lazy and non-performing?

 3) Employee referrals

-Employee Referrals pose a big threat to the recruitment and selection process of the organization, both in long-term and short-term scenarios.
+Employee Referrals pose a big threat to the strategic recruitment and selection in the organization, both in long-term and short-term scenarios.
 Apparently, getting the work force referrals through current employees is an easy and effective way which reduces the advertisement costs and other hiring formalities.
 But it is important to note that it mostly results in: